Stockholm university

 • Programme overview

-The Master’s program in Ecology and Biodiversity includes courses covering Evolutionary Ecology, Biodiversity, Experimental Design, and Science in Biological Research and Investigation.
-There is plenty of space within the programme to allow you to choose from a selection of additional elective and optional courses so you can pursue a programme adapted to your chosen interests and career aims.
+The Master’s program in Ecology and Biodiversity includes courses covering the breadth of ecological research, including courses developing your methodological skills.
+Community ecology, Evolutionary ecology, Conservation biology and Species responses to environmental changes are important aspects of the programme.
+There is plenty of space within the programme for you to choose from a selection of additional elective and optional courses so you can pursue a programme adapted to your chosen interests and career aims.

 You are required to choose 15 credits of courses from the list of elective courses (updated each year).
 You can also include at least 15 credits of optional courses, these can be in other subjects.